The interactive story (“Haggadah” in Hebrew) in this article is based on the Passover meal that Yeshua celebrated with his disciples.

 5. A copy of the Haggadah

-6. Candles: traditionally two festival candles are used, but many Messianic believers use a menorah, which is a reference to Yeshua and the Holy Spirit.
+6. Candles: Traditionally two festival candles are used, but many believers use a menorah, which is a reference to Yeshua and the Holy Spirit.

-Please note: Dessert/pudding and coffee after meal is discouraged, it was not part of the Passover meal, and it also takes away the focus from the Communion.
-The focus of this feast is sanctification and remembering the Covenant – not idle talk.
+Please note: Dessert/pudding after the meal is discouraged, it was not part of the Passover meal (it also takes away the focus from the Communion).
+Guests can be welcomed with coffee or tea.

 Recipe for charoset (chopped apple mixture on the Seder plate)